moments matter

 As your loved one ages, there are a variety of topics that will likely be discussed.
 Like any relationship, the key to success is maintaining open communication.

-Leah suggests talking with your loved ones early about an agreed upon age or circumstantial conditions that would lead your loved one to stop driving.
-Other difficult topics to discuss include estate planning, a living will, power of attorney, and long-term care.
+Leah suggests planning ahead with your loved ones about future transitions and setting comfortable guidelines together.
+Other important conversations to have include estate planning, a living will, power of attorney and long-term care.

 "I highly recommend early conversations," Leah says.
-"It helps decrease stress.
+"It helps bring peace of mind.
 Be thinking about the future."

 Provide Extra Assistance When Needed